 Section 106 of the National Historic Preservation Act (16 USC 470) requires Federal agencies to take into account the effects of proposed federal undertakings on historic properties included or eligible for the National Register of Historic Places.
-The implementing regulations for Section 106 (36 C.F.R. § 800) requires Federal agencies to consult with various parties, including the Advisory Council on Historic Preservation, the State Historic Preservation Office (SHPO), and Indian tribes, to identify and evaluate historic properties, and to assess and resolve effects to historic properties.
+The implementing regulations for Section 106 (36 C.F.R. § 800) requires Federal agencies to consult with various parties, including the Advisory Council on Historic Preservation, the

+State Historic Preservation Office (SHPO), and Indian tribes, to identify and evaluate historic properties, and to assess and resolve effects to historic properties.

 The USACE has consulted with the Washington SHPO and affected Tribes for this project.
 Based on the results of literature and records review, the absence of known or recorded cultural resources within the area of potential effect (APE), and consultation with the SHPO and the Tribe, the USACE determined that there are no historic properties located within the APE and found there would be no historic properties affected by the continued maintenance dredging of the Kenmore navigation channel.
 On 21 January 2020 the Corps sent letters to the Muckleshoot, Snoqualmie, Suquamish, and Tulalip Indian Tribes soliciting Tribal knowledge and concerns with any historic properties of cultural or religious significance that would be affected by the project.
 An additional letter was sent to the Yakama Nation on 21 May 2020.
 Notified tribes were given the opportunity to review and comment within 30 days.
-No responses or comments were received about the proposed project.
+No responses or comments were received about the proposed project, as of this draft EA the comment period for the Yakama Nation is open.
 A letter to document the APE was sent to SHPO on January 17, 2020.
 The SHPO agreed with the USACE determination of the APE on January 21, 2020.
-A final letter stating the USACE determination that no historic properties would be affected was sent to SHPO, and concurrence with the determination was received 13 August 2020 (Appendix F).
+A final letter stating the USACE determination that no historic properties would be affected has been drafted and will be sent to SHPO.
+Concurrence with the determination is expected, potentially with stipulations for incidental findings of historic items.